 • Boston (BOS) to Athens (ATH) via DXB

-You can find the lowest, average, and highest rates for flights within the third distance band below.
+You can find the lowest, average, and highest rates for flights within the third distance band below:

 ClassPublished Rate RangeLowest RateAverage RateHighest Rate

-Aeroplan award pricing for long-haul Emirates awards
+Aeroplan award pricing for Emirates awards between 9,001 and 12,000 miles

 The fourth distance band applies to flight itineraries between 9,001 and 12,000 miles.
 Emirates-operated itineraries within this band include: